 The purpose of language training is to help the immigrant integrate in the new living and working environment.
 Even though you can get by using English, conversations over lunch or coffee usually take place in the local language.
 If an employee has arrived in the country by him- or herself, a lack of language skills may lead to very restricted social contacts.
 At the same time, offering language and cultural training demonstrates that the employer is committed to the new employee and their integration into the new environment.
 It also helps if the employee knows that others trust in their work.

 Two immigrants and two experienced language trainers were interviewed for this blog post.
 In practice, the same theme was brought up in nearly all interviews.
 If one does not know the local language, they almost inevitably get a feeling of being an outsider.
 For a sense of unity, it is essential to be able to participate in everyday conversations.
-The same theme also appears in the following interview of an ABB employee, in which an employee who moved to Sweden from the United States talks about his experiences of language training.
+The same theme also appears in the following interview of an ABB employee, in which an employee who moved to Sweden from the United States talks about her experiences of language training.

 A Master's thesis published at the University of Jyväskylä discusses this very topic.
 For the thesis, the social learning of the Finnish language in the work community was studied.
 Based on the results, knowing the local language has an impact on social interaction at the workplace, but even more so outside the workplace.
 Learning the local language in a foreign environment is essential, especially if the immigrant intends to stay.